ibexa/documentation-user/docs/content_management/block_reference.md

 - **Folder** — Click **Select content**, browse the content, and select a folder containing images to display.

 After submitting the settings, all images in the folder are shown in the Gallery block.
-Selecting a folder containing Content items other than images results in displaying only a link to the folder where they are stored.
+Selecting a folder containing content items other than images results in displaying only a link to the folder where they are stored.

 ## Ibexa Connect block